Abdol-Hossein Farman Farma: Historical anecdote

-Among the Cossacks accompanying Farman-Farma during the 1912 campaign to Kermanshah was an officer known as "Reza Maksim" because he was good at maneuvering a Maxim gun.
+Among the Cossacks accompanying Farman Farma during the 1912 campaign to Kermanshah was an officer known as "Reza Maksim" because he was good at maneuvering a Maxim gun.
 This was none other than Reza Khan Mirpanj, who would become known as Sardar Sepah, and then as Reza Khan Pahlavi, the founder of the Pahlavi dynasty.

 Later Reza Khan, leader of the Cossacks brigade, became involved in a British operation and shortly afterwards in a British backed coup, to establish himself as the new Shah in 1921.
-The once friendly relationship between Farman-Farma and Reza Khan, who had once been his subordinate, became more tenuous as Reza rose in stature and power, first as minister of war and then as shah.
+The once friendly relationship between Farman Farma and Reza Khan, who had once been his subordinate, became more tenuous as Reza rose in stature and power, first as minister of war and then as shah.

 Name and title

 His full official name and title was Hazrat Aghdas Vala Shahzadeh Abdol Hossein Mirza Farman Farma.
 This translates approximately as "His Highness, Prince Abdol Hossein, the Eminent and Exalted One, the Greatest of All Commanders".
 When surnames became compulsory he took his last title as his family name, viz.
 Farman Farma, which literally translates as "giver of an order", and is roughly equivalent to "viceroy".

 The title "Farman Farma" did not originate with Prince Abdol-Hossein Mirza Farman Farma.
 It was first held by his grand-uncle Hossein Ali Mirza Farman Farma, a son of Fath-Ali Shah Qajar.

 Prince Abdol Hossein's father, Prince Firouz, would battle his own uncle, Prince Hossein Ali Farman Farma, in support his brother Prince Mohammad (later Mohammad Shah Qajar) and win the right to the succession for Prince Mohammad.
-Forty years later, Naser al-Din Shah, Firouz Mirza's nephew, would bestow the title Farman Farma on Prince Firouz in gratitude for his role in consolidating the succession to the Qajar (Kadjar) Throne.
+Forty years later, Naser al-Din Shah, Firouz Mirza's nephew, would bestow the title Farman Farma on Prince Firouz in gratitude for his role in consolidating the succession to the Qajar (Kadjar) throne.
 The title Farman Farma then passed on to his son Prince Abdol Hossein Mirza, during the reign of Naser ed-Din Shah.
 Naser ed-Din Shah and Prince Abdol Hossein were cousins, but Naser ed-Din Shah was about thirty years his senior.
-Only Prince Abdol Hossein carried the title "Farman Farma", while most of his offsprings carry the family name derived from the former title "Farman Farmaian" (lit.
+Only Prince Abdol Hossein carried the title "Farman Farma", while most of his offspring carry the family name derived from the former title "Farman Farmaian" (lit.
 Those belonging to Farman Farma).
 His elder son Firouz Nosrat-ed-Dowleh III however chose the family name "Firouz", which is carried by his offspring.